munificent/craftinginterpreters/book/the-lox-language.md

 ## Design Note: Statements and Expressions

-Lox has both expressions and statements, but some languages omit the latter.
+Lox has both expressions and statements.
+Some languages omit the latter.
 Instead, they treat declarations and control flow constructs as expressions.
 These "everything is an expression" languages tend to have functional pedigrees and include most Lisps, SML, Haskell, Ruby, and CoffeeScript.